Category: Publication

 By Dr Artin Mahdanian

-Introduction: Social-distancing due to COVID-19 has led to social isolation, stress, and mental health issues in older adults, while overwhelming healthcare systems worldwide.
+Introduction: Social distancing due to COVID-19 has led to social isolation, stress, and mental health issues in older adults, while overwhelming healthcare systems worldwide.
 Telehealth involving phone calls by trained volunteers is understudied and may be a low-cost, scalable, and valuable preventive tool for mental health.
-In this context, from patient participatory volunteer initiatives, we have adapted…
+In this context, from patient participatory volunteer initiatives, we have…

 Religion and Depression: A Review of the Literature